Dan Green

 Does the underwriting process differ for different types of mortgages?

-Yes, the underwriting process can vary for different mortgage types, like conventional, FHA, or VA loans, each having its own requirements and guidelines.
+Yes, the underwriting process can vary for different mortgage types, such as conventional, FHA, or VA loans.
+Each has its own requirements and guidelines.